Wednesday, March 2, 2016

 for all who were lost

-but also for those who survived;
+but also for those who survived:

-for the loss of idealism,
+the loss of idealism,

-for the loss of belief
+the loss of belief

 that every courageous act